 Old Essmore Cottage - Ballinteskin, Carlingford lough: your private getaway

-A peaceful and picturesque holiday home set on the shores of Carlingford Lough and overlooking the Mountains of Mourne, just situated between the village of Omeath and the beautiful medieval village of Carlingford..
+A peaceful and picturesque holiday home set on the shores of Carlingford Lough and overlooking the Mountains of Mourne, just situated between the beautiful medieval village of Carlingford and Omeath..

 The villages are part of the Cooley Peninsula and set in the smallest county in Ireland, County Louth.
 With just little over an hours drive to Dublin or Belfast.
 Old Essmore Cottage makes this the perfect location for relaxation & discovery.